windmill-labs/windmilldocs/blog/2023-12-22-query-grcp-service/index.md

 protoc --python_out=./ ./helloworld.proto
 ```

-This will generate a python file corresponding to your service definition in Python.
-You can then add this file to a python package of your choice, and publish it to a private Pypi repository (like [pypiserver](https://pypi.org/project/pypiserver/)).
-You can then (configure Windmill to use this repository)[https://www.windmill.dev/docs/advanced/imports#private-pypi-repository] and you will be able to pull the pre-compiled service definition from any python script in Windmill.
+This will generate a Python file corresponding to your service definition in Python.
+You can then add this file to a Python package of your choice, and publish it to a private Pypi repository (like [pypiserver](https://pypi.org/project/pypiserver/)).
+You can then ([configure Windmill to use this repository](/docs/advanced/imports#private-pypi-repository)) and you will be able to pull the pre-compiled service definition from any [Python script](/docs/getting_started/scripts_quickstart/python) in Windmill.

-The same can be done for javascript.
+The same can be done for JavaScript.
 To compile the `.proto`, simply run:

 ```bash
 grpc_tools_node_protoc --js_out=import_style=commonjs,binary:./ --grpc_out=grpc_js:./ helloworld.proto
 ```

-And then upload the content as a NPM package to a private NPM registry (like [verdaccio](https://verdaccio.org/)) and (configure Windmill to pull package from it)[https://www.windmill.dev/docs/advanced/imports#private-npm-registry].
+And then upload the content as a NPM package to a private NPM registry (like [verdaccio](https://verdaccio.org/)) and ([configure Windmill to pull package from it](/docs/advanced/imports#private-npm-registry)).